nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ## 1. Welcome

-Werkbook is a task manager for users to manage their schedules and tasks via a command-line interface.
+Werkbook is a task manager for you to manage their schedules and tasks via a command-line interface.
-With just a single line of command, users can add, manipulate, and organize tasks in a hassle-free manner!
+With just a single line of command, you can add, manipulate, and organize tasks in a hassle-free manner!
 Werkbook is a simple, yet fast and powerful tool that will help you increase your productivity.

 Let Werkbook werk your work!